hyukjekwon/textgrid_edit/README.md

 ```

 ## purpose:
-The script takes a given interval tier in a TextGrid file, and divides it up evenly.
+The script takes a given interval tier in a TextGrid file, and divides it up evenly and creates a new tier for it.
 Designed as a tool for musicological annotation in Praat software.
 Developed in conjunction with beat_detective.py.

 https://github.com/hyukjekwon/Beat_Detective/blob/patch-2/beat_detective.py